 And remember, you can also become a great salesman yourself by selling off last year's supplies or other stuff you don't need around your home.
 With the extra cash, you can afford to keep your kids fully stocked on supplies.

 One of the biggest mistakes parents make is trying to knock every item off the list at once.
 Don't do this.

 Instead, spread out your purchases across multiple days.
 Look out for days that have great deals or those that have the smallest crowds of other parents buying supplies.
 Also, if you can figure out which items aren't needed Day One, you can buy them a few weeks into the school year at discounted prices.

 8. Prepare for Next Year

 Once the school year really kicks off and prices on supplies come down, don't forget all about it until next year.
 Instead, keep your eye out for great deals on supplies you can store away in a closet and surprise yourself with after this school year ends.

-The best way to make sure your kids succeed this year is to give them all the tools they need for success.
-And if you're a Corpus Christi parent who needs a little help making ends meet during the beginning of the school year, remember that Atlas Credit is here to help you afford to give your kids those tools with a quick and easy personal loan.
-Apply online or in store for a loan of up to $1,300 on a 5 to 12-month repayment plan!
+The best way to make sure your kids succeed this year is to give them all the tools they need for success while practicing our tips for back to school shopping.
+And if you're a Texas or Oklahoma parent who needs a little help making ends meet during the beginning of the school year, remember that Atlas Credit is here to help you afford to give your kids those tools with a quick and easy personal loan.
+Apply online or in store for a loan of up to $1,400 on a 5 to 12-month repayment plan!